 - If the final action(s) is/are disproportionate to the offense for which the respondent was found responsible.

 Disagreement with the outcome of the investigation does not in and of itself constitute grounds for appeal.

 1 Dual credit students are subject to this Policy.
-For purposes of this Policy a student is someone who is not currently enrolled but is registered for classes in the future, was previously enrolled and is able to enroll in the future, or withdraws any time after notification of the allegation.
-Students who also serve in the capacity of an employee of the College will be subject to the procedures determined by the Title VI Coordinator to be most appropriate.
+For purposes of this Policy a student is someone who is currently enrolled, or is not currently enrolled but is registered for classes in the future, was previously enrolled and is able to enroll in the future, or withdraws any time after notification of the allegation.
+Students who also serve in the capacity of an employee of the College will be subject to the procedures determined by the Director, Compliance Office, to be most appropriate.

 2 In the case of dual credit or early college high school students, a Third Party may serve as the complainant when reporting on behalf of minor students.

 3 College business days are Monday through Friday, except when the College is closed on dates noted in the Academic Calendar for holidays and breaks, or due to weather related closure if closed for a full business day.